Call or Text 571-441-2233 to

 What Are the Requirements for Employment-Based Visas?

-Employment-based visas require cooperation between employers and potential employees.
+Answer: Employment-based visas require cooperation between employers and potential employees.
 Employers who sponsor employees for immigration must typically prove that they could not fill a job with a U.S. worker and that hiring a foreign worker will not have a negative effect on the opportunities available to workers in the United States.
 Employees must meet the specific qualifications for the job offer, and the category of visa.
 Documentation, labor certification, and demonstrations of an immigrant's abilities or credentials will typically be required.

 How Can an Immigrant Obtain a Green Card?

-There are several pathways to obtaining a Green Card, including through family sponsorship, employment, refugee or asylum status, and special programs.
+Answer: There are several pathways to obtaining a Green Card, including through family sponsorship, employment, refugee or asylum status, and special programs.
 The process generally involves:

 • Establishing eligibility through an immigrant visa petition (filed by a family member, employer, or the applicant themselves in certain cases).